Gifts of Real Estate

 - Charitable Deduction You may claim a charitable deduction for a portion of the gift value.

 - Lifetime Payments You will receive income for as long as you live.

-- Tax-Advantaged Income Generally, 75% of your payments will be taxed at capital gain tax rates or as qualified dividends.
+- Tax-Advantaged Income Over the past 20 years, on average, 78% of payments from unitrusts we manage have been taxed at capital gain tax rates or as qualified dividends.

 - Relief from Property Management You will no longer need to endure the burden of managing or maintaining your property.

 - A Wonderful Gift Accomplish your charitable dreams, perhaps beyond what you thought possible.

 Most Common Ways To Give